xianhuazhou/jmen/README.md

 # Introduction

-jmen is a tool can merge javascript files into one file whenever one of those files is updated.
+jmen is a tool can merge javascript (including coffeescript) and css (including scss, less) files into one file whenever one of the included files is updated.
 To make it works, you need to install nodejs(http://www.nodejs.org/) first.

 ## Installation